DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-10/electronic-sound-production/_index.md

 ![](basic-synth-model.png)

 {{% note %}}
-We can think of these as three separate modules that have different purposes and can be combined to create a sound.

-• The oscillator provides a basic waveform (timbre) at a particular frequency (pitch).
+### Three Core Modules in Synthesis

+- **Oscillator**
+  - Provides a basic waveform, which determines the timbre.
+  - Sets the frequency, affecting the pitch of the sound.

+- **Filter**
-• The filter modifies the spectrum (timbre) of the basic waveform.
+  - Alters the spectrum or timbre of the basic waveform.
+  - Can remove or boost certain frequency components.

+- **Amplifier**
-• The amplifier applies an envelope to the amplitude of the audio (loudness and articulation).
+  - Applies an envelope to control the amplitude of the audio.
+  - Affects loudness and articulation of the sound.

+### Analogue Modeling Synthesis in DAWs

+- **Not Actual Analogue Synthesis**
-In our DAWs we perform not actual analogue synthesis, but analogue modeling synthesis.
+  - In Digital Audio Workstations (DAWs), the process is not true analogue synthesis but a digital emulation known as analogue modeling synthesis.

+- **Voltage Control (V)**
-The v stands for voltage control, which harkens back to when these modules were actually controlled by electrical voltage.
+  - The "V" often seen in module names stands for voltage control.
+  - This is a nod to historical modules that were controlled by electrical voltage.

 {{%/ note %}}

 ---